Life Insurance After a Divorce: Everything You Need to Know

 blueCheck icon

-When you divorce, you might have to keep life insurance in place, buy life insurance or split cash value life insurance with your ex-spouse.
+When you divorce, you may need to maintain life insurance, buy a new policy or split the cash value of life insurance with your ex-spouse.

 blueCheck icon

-Consult your divorce attorney before making changes, clarify in writing who should pay and consider keeping coverage after a divorce if you have minor children together.
+Consult your divorce attorney before making changes to your life insurance policy.
+Clarify in writing who should pay and consider keeping coverage if you have minor children together.

 blueCheck icon

-If you rely on your ex-spouse for financial support or have minor children together, keeping life insurance on your former spouse may be in your best interest.
+If you rely on your ex-spouse for financial support or have minor children together, keeping life insurance on your ex-spouse may be in your best interest.

 Life Insurance During and After a Divorce

-If you’re in the middle of a divorce, it’s a good idea to avoid changing your life insurance until after the divorce.
-As part of the divorce agreement, the judge may order you to keep coverage in place, buy life insurance to protect alimony and child support payments or divide the cash value into a permanent life policy.
+If you're in the middle of a divorce, avoid changing your life insurance until after the divorce is finalized.
+As part of the divorce agreement, the judge may order you to keep coverage, buy life insurance to protect alimony or child support payments, or divide the cash value of a permanent life policy.

 signupBonus icon